Dutch Oven Cobbler

 - DO NOT STIR THE INGREDIENTS!

-- Close up the dutch oven and place on about 12-14 coals, spread evenly under the oven.
+- Put the lid on the Dutch oven and place on about 12-14 coals, spread evenly under the oven.

-- Place the remaining 14 coals on top of the lid.
+- Place the remaining 14 hot coals on top of the Dutch oven lid.

-Peach Dump Cake: Use canned peaches or peach pie filling.
+Use canned peaches or peach pie filling.
 Fresh berries can also be added to this one.
+If the peach filling is not wet enough, add soda to compensate.

-TOPPING: Try crumbling some brown sugar over the top with the butter.
-Also a nice sprinkling of cinnamon
+Try crumbling some brown sugar over the top with the butter.
+Also a nice sprinkling of cinnamon.
+Then bake until the topping is golden brown!

 Items We Recommend for This Recipe: